 - 1 teaspoon ground cinnamon

-- 2 tablespoons butter, in small pieces
+- 2 tablespoons unsalted butter, in small pieces

 For the apple layer:

-- 1 pound (450g) of baking apples (I use Granny Smith)
+- 1 pound baking apples, I use Granny Smith

-- 1 tablespoon (15g) of sugar
+- 1 tablespoon sugar

-- ½ teaspoon ground cinnamon or apple pie spice mix
+- ½ teaspoon ground cinnamon, or apple pie spice mix

 For the cake batter:

-- 1 cup (225g) unsalted butter, at room temperature
+- 1 cup unsalted butter, at room temperature

-- ½ teaspoon lemon zest (orange works well too)
+- ½ teaspoon lemon zest, orange works well too

-- 1 cup sugar
+- 1 cup white sugar

-- ¾ cup packed brown sugar
+- ¾ cup brown sugar, packed

 - 3 eggs, at room temperature